Henning1/jitcalc/README.md

 # jitcalc

-Trying out lemon parser and asmjit with a jit calucalator.
+Trying out lemon parser and asmjit with a jit calculator.
 Sample output:

      ---- Enter a calculation ----
     1+2*3